Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Introduction

 \section{Introduction}

-In recent years, with the rapidly developments in learning systems, such as deep learning and reinforcement learning, they have been widely applied in various fields in smart grid \cite{quan2019survey}, biology\cite{mahmud2018applications}, finance \cite{deng2016deep}, object detection \cite{zhao2019object}, industrial production processes \cite{qian2017fundamental}, and particularly in the autonomous systems of robots.
-Autonomous systems have gained a broad application prospect in various industries, such as autonomous robots \cite{pfeiffer2017perception} and vehicles \cite{badue2019self}.
-Although current autonomous systems can only perform single, simple, and repetitive tasks, such as aided driving \cite{paden2016survey} and transportation \cite{loianno2017cooperative}, the future of autonomous systems has significant potential.
+\IEEEPARstart{I}{n} recent years, with the rapid developments in learning systems, such as deep learning and reinforcement learning, learning systems have been widely applied in various fields in smart grid \cite{quan2019survey}, biology\cite{mahmud2018applications}, finance \cite{deng2016deep}, object detection \cite{zhao2019object}, industrial production processes \cite{qian2017fundamental}, and particularly in the autonomous systems of robots.
+Autonomous systems have gained a broad application prospect in various industries, including autonomous robots \cite{pfeiffer2017perception} and autonomous driving \cite{badue2019self,grigorescu2020survey}.
+Although current autonomous systems can perform single, simple, and repetitive tasks, such as aided driving \cite{paden2016survey} and transportation \cite{loianno2017cooperative}, the future of autonomous systems has significant potential.
+With the help of deep neural networks, autonomous systems that can learn and think like humans are becoming a reality.
 Intelligent and autonomous systems are the ultimate aim, which can perform advanced tasks autonomously, interact with humans, and even work better than humans \cite{ingrand2017deliberation}.
-For example, there is no drunk or tired driving in autonomous vehicles.
-Primarily, autonomous vehicle systems should have the ability of autonomous or obstacle recognition, which heavily rely on the results of in-depth perception, intelligent decision-making, and accurate control \cite{elfes1989using}.
+Primarily, the autonomy of autonomous vehicle systems relies on the results of in-depth environment perception, intelligent motion planning, and accurate control \cite{elfes1989using}.
 The architecture of autonomous systems is illustrated in Fig. \ref{fig:fig1}.
-Based on their perceiver \cite{cadena2016past}, autonomous systems know where they are and what their surroundings look like by covering localization, mapping, and understanding the environment.
-A reasonable trajectory is planned by a decision-making module considering the mission requirement and utilizing the priori knowledge of the environment \cite{frazzoli2005maneuver}.
-Finally, autonomous systems can reach the designated place autonomously and complete advanced missions by combining the results of perception and decision-making with control signals.
+Based on their perceiver \cite{cadena2016past,frazzoli2005maneuver}, autonomous systems understand their own state and surrounding environments by covering visual localization, mapping, and understanding the environment.
+Finally, autonomous systems can reach the designated position autonomously and complete advanced missions by combining the results of environment perception and motion planning with control signals.